benjitobias/os_from_scratch/README.md

 ## 06-bootsector-segmentation

-### Goal: Leran how to address 16-bit real mode segmentation
+### Goal: Learn how to address 16-bit real mode segmentation
 We did segmentation with [org] on lesson 3.
 Segmentation means that you can specify an offset to all the data you refer to.

 Special registers `cs`, `ds`, `ss` and `es` for Code, Data, Stack and Extra (i.e user-defined)